Meet 8 Automakers Who Have Pledged to Go All Electric

 Image Editorial credit: Haggardous50000 / Shutterstock.com

 Cadillac will probably make an EV version of the Escalade to be sold alongside the current Escalade line-up before their 2030 projected date.
 Also, the Escalade’s huge frame is well suited for holding the weight of the battery pack, making it an ideal candidate for an EV design.
-It could even offer a quieter ride quality, more space, and better driving performance than the current Escalade.
+It could offer a quieter ride quality, more space, and better driving performance than the current Escalade.

 Lotus